CloudReactor/cloudreactor-procwrapper/README.md

 1. If the list of results has a single value, that value is used as the environment variable value, unless `[*]` is appended to the JSON path expression.
-If the value is boolean, the value will be converted to a string and capitalized.
+If the value is boolean, the value will be converted to either "TRUE" or "FALSE".
 If the value is a string or number, it will be simply left/converted to a string.
 Otherwise, the value is serialized to a JSON string and set to the environment variable value.
 2. Otherwise, the list of results is serialized to a JSON string and set to the environment variable value.